-People with activity limitation are more likely to be affected by financial difficulties of this nature than anyone else.
-There is also significant variation across countries: the proportion of adults with activity limitation living in households that would be unable to meet an unexpected financial expense varies from 71.9 % in Bulgaria, 69.9 % in Latvia and 67.9 % in Lithuania to 27.0 % in Luxembourg, 26.0 % in Austria and 25.4 % in Malta (Figure 4).
+People with a disability are more likely to be affected by financial difficulties of this nature than anyone else.
+There is also significant variation across countries: the proportion of adults with a disability living in households that would be unable to meet an unexpected financial expense varies from 62.8 % in Lithuania, 62.6 % in Croatia and 62.2 % in Latvia to 26.9 in Malta, 24.8 % in Austria and 22.5 % in Luxembourg (Figure 4).

 Falling behind with payments

 Financial difficulties may leave households unable to service their debts or to pay their usual expenses such as utility bills